-Professor Sukhsimranjit Singh, "Working with Corporate Culture: Best Practices for Attorneys in Business," Willamette Law Review (Forthcoming 2020)
+Professor Sukhsimranjit Singh, "Working with Corporate Culture: Best Practices for Attorneys in Business" -- Willamette Law Review

-Professor Sukhsimranjit Singh's article, "Working with Corporate Culture: Best Practices for Attorneys in Business," will be published in the Willamette Law Review (forthcoming 2020).
+Professor Sukhsimranjit Singh's article, "Working with Corporate Culture: Best Practices for Attorneys in Business" [56 Willamette L. Rev 397 (2020)], is published in the Willamette Law Review's Spring 2021 issue.
 The article defines corporate culture, as separate and apart from organizational culture, introduces a theory on how corporate culture impacts legal decision-making, and provides attorneys in businesses with best practices to work within and around established corporate culture policies.

 Abstract of "Working with Corporate Culture: Best Practices for Attorneys in Business"